 I can see more if I am neither for nor against any method or material.
 The use of abstraction or representation depends on the nature of the questions being adressed.
 My interests include jumping the gap between a geometric formalism and a highly descriptive, narrative visual vernacular, I move between the two and it often feels like looking at the stars, and down at my feet.
 That back and forth has not changed-- it has in fact been a quest, a journey of commitment looking for my heart’s desire.

 And what does the heart desire?

 As a southerner born in 1944, I grew up in a word culture and somewhere along the line realized words had suffered a loss.
 You couldn’t trust um.
 What was said in church didn’t translate into everyday life.
-Clashes between black and white, tradition and new, rules and freedom, all called into question those stories and games used in preparing us to go out, survive, and thrive.
+Clashes between black and white, tradition and new, rules and freedom, all called into question those stories and games used in preparing us to go out, survive, and perhaps, thrive.